harding/old-docs-history-bitcoin.org/en/developer-guide.md

 ### Disbursing Income (Limiting Forex Risk)

-Many receivers worry that their satoshis will be less valuable in the future than they are now, called foreign exchange (forex) risk.
+Many receivers worry that their [satoshis][] will be less valuable in the future than they are now, called foreign exchange (forex) risk.
 To limit forex risk, many receivers choose to disburse newly-acquired payments soon after they're received.

-If your application provides this business logic, it will need to choose which outputs to spend first.
+If your application provides this business logic, it will need to choose which [outputs][] to spend first.
 There are a few different algorithms which can lead to different results.

-* A merge avoidance algorithm makes it harder for outsiders looking at block chain data to figure out how many satoshis the receiver has earned, spent, and saved.
+* A [merge avoidance][] algorithm makes it harder for outsiders looking at [block chain][] data to figure out how many satoshis the receiver has earned, spent, and saved.

-* A last-in-first-out (LIFO) algorithm spends newly acquired satoshis while there's still double spend risk, possibly pushing that risk on to others.
+* A last-in-first-out (LIFO) algorithm spends newly acquired satoshis while there's still [double spend][] risk, possibly pushing that risk on to others.
 This can be good for the receiver's balance sheet but possibly bad for their reputation.

-* A first-in-last-out (FIFO) algorithm spends the oldest satoshis first, which can help ensure that the receiver's payments always confirm, although this has utility only in a few edge cases.
+* A first-in-last-out (FIFO) algorithm spends the oldest satoshis first, which can help ensure that the receiver's payments always [confirm][], although this has utility only in a few edge cases.